As a German marketing influencer agency putting a focus on Brazil might not be the most obvious move.

-To get to this it’s important to understand the culture of South America and particular Brazil.
+To get to this it’s important to understand the culture of South America and particularly Brazil.
 Brazilians are collectivists, they love to be around their friends and families and the independence of an individual is much less valued than for example in Germany or regions in Scandinavia.
-From this perspective Brazil would be closer to many Asian countries, like India or China, than it is to European communities.
+From this perspective, Brazil would be closer to many Asian countries, like India or China, than it is to European communities.

 What makes this even more special is Brazil’s attitude towards anything related to fun, Brazilians are emotional, bold, and love to have a good time.
-This tendency to indulgence makes Brazil very unique and it differs highly from Asian countries.
+This tendency to indulge makes Brazil very unique and it differs highly from Asian countries.
 The need to connect with people and the impulse to express emotions and to share feeling is the perfect combination to build up a vibrant community on social media platforms.

 This community goes now all over Brazil and is worth 104M people, in other words: every second Brazilian is on social media, every third uses Instagram at least once per month.
-But the usage of social media is not limited to Instagram, for the Chinese brand TikTok Brazil is one of the key markets and for for Kwai – a video platform similar to TikTok, but mostly unknown in Europe – Brazil is the key market worldwide.
+But the usage of social media is not limited to Instagram, for the Chinese brand TikTok Brazil is one of the key markets and for Kwai – a video platform similar to TikTok, but mostly unknown in Europe – Brazil is the key market worldwide.

 In the graphic above the high share of Instagram users compared to overall social media users is displayed.
 It needs to be said that Brazilians are using various platforms at the same time, Instagram is the most popular medium where following influencers.
 But Brazil has tens of millions users on Facebook, YouTube and TikTok as well.